Cloud202-DevOps/Landworth-Project/README.md

-# 🌟 AWS CI/CD with CloudFormation 🌟
+# 🌟 Landworth Project 🌟

-Welcome to the **AWS CI/CD with CloudFormation** repository!
-This project is designed to transform your AWS infrastructure management and application deployment processes into a seamless and automated experience using the power of Infrastructure as Code and continuous integration and deployment.
+Welcome to the **Landworth Project** repository!
+This project is The Landworth solution is a comprehensive implementation of AWS services and Generative AI technologies, designed to deliver precision, automation, and scalability.
+The components are structured to align technical efficiency with business outcomes, ensuring both seamless performance and tangible results for Landworth's stakeholders.

 ## 🚀 Overview